“That alone will save us six figures.”

 But Alex, you’re talking 800+ charging stations?!
 What the heck is driving that decision?

-The property owner views EV charging as a valuable amenity and a competitive advantage for their tenants exploring similar properties in the area.
+The property owner views EV charging as a valuable amenity and a competitive advantage for tenants.

 They also see the writing on the wall.